Ex-Trump campaign chairman Manafort lied to FBI: special counsel

-WASHINGTON (Reuters) - Donald Trump’s former campaign chairman Paul Manafort lied to the FBI and special counsel investigators after pleading guilty to federal charges, breaching his plea agreement, according to a court filing on Monday.
+WASHINGTON (Reuters) - Donald Trump’s former campaign chairman Paul Manafort lied to the special counsel investigating Russia’s interference in the 2016 U.S. presidential election, breaching his plea agreement, according to a court filing on Monday.

 Manafort said in the same filing he disagreed with Special Counsel Robert Mueller’s assertion that he lied to investigators.